 Rachel received a B.A., summa cum laude, in International Relations from Colgate University, where she was awarded the Harvey Picker Award recognizing the outstanding graduate in International Relations.
 She received her J.D. from the University of Virginia, where she was a member of the Virginia Law Review.

-Rachel is a member of the District of Columbia and Virginia bars, and is admitted to practice before the United States District Court for the Eastern District of Virginia, and the United States Courts of Appeal for the Fourth Circuit.
+Rachel is a member of the District of Columbia and Virginia bars, and is admitted to practice before the United States District Court for the Eastern District of Virginia, and the United States Courts of Appeal for the Third and Fourth Circuits.

 - Defending nonbank mortgage servicers in response to supervisory actions and enforcement action by the CFPB for violations of Regulation X